Constraining dimension-6 SMEFT with higher-order predictions for $p p \to t W$: SMEFT fit results

 At linear order, the nonmarginalized bounds correspond to effective scales up to about 2 TeV, while the marginalized bounds reduce this reach to roughly 0.5 TeV.
 For the quadratic fit, the nonmarginalized reach is again around 2 TeV, and the marginalized reach increases to nearly 1.5 TeV.
 Since the characteristic scale of the process is set by the top quark mass, these numbers suggest that the EFT expansion parameter $m_t/\Lambda$ is better behaved once the squared dimension-6 terms are included.
 This provides additional motivation to extend the analysis in the future by incorporating dimension-8 effects for a more complete EFT description.

 We next show correlation matrices for the marginalized fits.
-Fig.~\ref{fig:corr_matrices_13} shows the Run II correlation matrices, Fig.~\ref{fig:corr_matrices_136} shows the Run III correlation matrices, and Fig.~\ref{fig:corr_matrices_combined} shows the Run II+III correlation matrices.
+Fig.~\ref{fig:corr_matrices_13} shows the Run II correlation matrices for both linear and quadratic fits at LO, NLO, and aNNLO to illustrate the discussion; the complete set including Run III and Run II+III is provided in Appendix~\ref{app:corr}.

 The correlation matrices for the 3-parameter fits indicate sizable correlations among the SMEFT coefficients, consistent with the strong degradation observed upon marginalization.
 At the same time, the matrices remain well behaved, showing that the fits are not dominated by exact flat directions.
 Moving between perturbative orders can change both the magnitude and the pattern of these correlations, reflecting the modified kinematic dependence and normalization of the SMEFT contributions at each order, but it does not qualitatively alter the structure of the fit.
 Since we use the same binning for the Run II and Run III configurations, the overall correlation patterns are expected to be similar, with differences driven primarily by the higher collider energy.

-In particular, the slight strengthening of specific correlations in Run III can be understood as a consequence of the increased weight of higher partonic center-of-mass energies in the convolution, which changes the relative importance of the underlying kinematic structures in the amplitude.
+To make the connection between the correlation structure and the underlying operator degeneracies explicit, we diagonalize the Fisher matrix for each fit.
+The eigenvectors define the principal directions of the likelihood ellipsoid and the eigenvalues quantify how strongly each direction is constrained.
+At aNNLO as our case example, in the linear fit we find a strong eigenvalue hierarchy with $\lambda_{\min} \sim \mathcal{O}(10^{-2})$, revealing an approximate flat direction well approximated by $-0.8\,C_{tG} + C_{tW} - 0.7\,C_p$, which is responsible for the large off-diagonal correlations and the severe marginalization penalty.
+The best-constrained direction is dominated by a correlated $(C_{tW}, C_p)$ combination, approximately $0.24\,C_{tG} + 0.89\,C_{tW} + C_p$.
+In the quadratic fit at aNNLO, the smallest eigenvalue rises to $\mathcal{O}(1)$, indicating that the near-flat direction is lifted by the inclusion of squared dimension-6 terms, consistent with the reduced marginalization penalty and the qualitative change in the correlation pattern.